Aurigma HTML5/Flash Uploader 8.5.55

 This topic describes different approaches to solving the issue when HTML5/Flash Uploader is unable to successfully upload files and displays the following error message:

-As well, sometimes you may see the message saying that upload is successful, but files appear to be not uploaded; this may indicate a server error but not necessarily.
+Sometimes you may see the message saying that upload is successful, but files appear to be not uploaded; this may indicate a server error, but not necessarily.

-In this case, please, firstly check that you specified at least one converter, your upload script really saves files, and you are looking for files in the correct folder.
+In this case, please, firstly check that you specified at least one Converter, your upload script actually saves files (see the Saving Uploaded Files in HTML5/Flash Uploader PHP topic), and you are looking for files in the correct folder.

 Here are the most probable issues causing the server-side error:

 - HTML5/Flash Uploader cannot save uploaded files because of wrong permissions configuration.
-See the Installation and Deployment Notes topic to learn how to set required permissions.
+See the Configuring HTML5/Flash Uploader PHP topic to learn how to set required permissions.

 - The request size is too big.
-See your web server documentation to get to know how to increase maximum request length.
+See the Configuring HTML5/Flash Uploader PHP topic to learn how to increase maximum request length.

 Here we consider the following approaches to handling and debugging server-side errors: